Gictorbit/photoshopCClinux/README.md

 </div>

 # Photoshop CC v19 installer for Linux
-This bash script helps you to install Photoshop CC version 19 on your Linux machine using wine behind the scene and sets some necessary components up for the best performance
+This bash script helps you to install Photoshop CC version 19 on your Linux machine using wine behind the scenes and sets up necessary components for the best performance.

 ## :rocket: Features
-* downloads necessary components and installs them (`vcrun`, `atmlib`, `msxml`...)
+* Downloads necessary components and installs them (`vcrun`, `atmlib`, `msxml`...)
-* downloads `photoshop.exe` installer
+* Downloads `photoshop.exe` installer
-* creates photoshop command and a desktop entry
+* Creates photoshop command and a desktop entry
-* wine dark mode
+* Wine Dark mode
-* supports graphic cards like (`intel`, `Nvidia`)
+* Supports graphic cards like (`Intel` and `NVIDIA`)
-* saves the downloaded files in your cache directory
+* Saves the downloaded files in your cache directory
 * It's free and you will not need any license key
-* works on any Linux distribution
+* Works on any Linux distribution

 ## :warning: Requirements
-1- use a 64bit edition of your distro
+1 - Use the 64bit edition of your distro

-2-make sure the following packages are already installed on your Linux distro
+2 - Make sure the following packages are already installed on your Linux distro:
 * `wine`
 * `wine64`
 * `winetricks`
 * `md5sum`

-if they are not already installed you can install them using your package manager for example in arch Linux
+If they are not already installed, you can install them using your package manager, for example in arch linux:
 ```bash
 sudo pacman -S wine winetricks
 ```
-3- make sure you have enough storage in your `/home` partition about `5 GiB`
+3 - Make sure you have enough storage in your `/home` partition, about `5 GiB`
 > 1 GiB will be free after installation

-also you can install photoshop in diffrent directory
+If you want you can install photoshop in different directory

-4- make sure you have an internet connection and about 1.5 Gib traffic to download photoshop and its components
+4 - Make sure you have an internet connection and about 1.5 Gib traffic to download photoshop and its components

 ## :computer: Installation

-the installer scripts use a virtual drive of wine and makes a new `winprefix` for photoshop
+The installer script uses a virtual drive of wine and makes a new `winprefix` for photoshop

-first of all, you need to clone the repository with this command:
+First of all, you need to clone the repository with this command:
 ```bash
 git clone https://github.com/Gictorbit/photoshopCClinux.git
 cd photoshopCClinux
 ```

-then you can easily run `setup.sh` script to install photoshop cc on your Linux distro
+Then you can easily run the `setup.sh` script to install Photoshop CC on your Linux distro:

 ```bash
 chmod +x setup.sh
 ./setup.sh
 ```

-you can use `-d` to specify the installation path, and `-c` for the cache directory. for example:
+You can use `-d` to specify the installation path, and `-c` for the cache directory.
+For example:
 ```bash
 ./PhotoshopSetup.sh -d /mnt/myfiles/photoshop
 ```

 or

 ```bash
 ./PhotoshopSetup.sh -d /mnt/myfiles/photoshop -c /mnt/cache
 ```

-when no options are given, the installer script will use the default path, the uninstaller script and others will detect your custom path so there is no problem, I recommend using the `-d` option  and having the default cache directory. this feature is currently being tested, and will be added to `setup.sh` later
+When no options are given, the installer script will use the default path, The uninstaller script will detect your custom path so there is no problem, I recommend using the `-d` option  and having the default cache directory.
+This feature is currently being tested, and will be added to `setup.sh` later

 <div align="center" class="tip" markdown="1" style>